 - 1. Attendance: Since the course is cumulative in the sense that each lecture builds on previous ones, full attendance is required.
 I take roll randomly throughout a module.
 If you're absent without my pre-approval, your score will be downgraded. - 2.
 Homework assignments: You are encouraged to work in groups.
 However, you must turn in an individual solution.
 Some of the assignments could contain computational exercises.
 Late submission is unacceptable and will not be graded.
 The solution is to be provided for each homework assignment. - 3.
-Group presentation: I will ask you to choose your preferred topic(s) from the paper list I will distribute later.
+Group presentation: I will ask you to choose your preferred topic(s).
 Then, several groups are formed based on your preference.
 Students in each group are required to select a group leader, read and understand the paper, and present (teach) it to your classmates.
 Each presentation is 25-minute long (including Q&A's) and should contain the summary of the paper and some critical assessment.
-The presentations are scheduled on April 28 (Tuesday) and 29 (Wednesday). - 4.
-Exams: Exams test whether you are skilled in problem-solving and critical thinking.
+The presentations are scheduled on April 19 (Tuesday) and 20 (Wednesday).

+4. Exams: Exams test whether you are skilled in problem-solving and critical thinking.
 Past exams are provided for your reference.
-The midterm is scheduled on March 27, Friday in class (1030am-1220pm), and the final exam is on May 4, Monday (330-520pm).
+The midterm is scheduled on March 18 (Friday) in class, and the final exam is on either April 25 (Monday) or 26 (Tuesday).